Joana311/web-scraping/notes.md

     [-] setup middleware for pulling user data from the db to use id as a context for requests.
         * currently doing it inside trpc's createContext instead of using the middleware option, might wait for trpc v10 to do any big trpc refactors *

+    [-] fixed messy rerouting logic for deAuthentication.

+        [ ] improve re-routing logic whenever a session is expired and the user is redirected to `/` (currently does not log you out or clear app info about user)

 ## Done Recently

-    [x] fixed messy rerouting logic for deAuth
+    [x] iOS display is super wonky. need too look up better ways to display vh. __need to update my iphone to latest iOS version__.
+        ** this has mostly been fixed since adding the pwa support since that should be the primary way to use the app on mobile. **

+    [x] create a route specifically for current workout.

-    [x] swapped from local db to supabase
+    [x] swapped from local db to supabase hosted db so that i can deploy the app.

-    [x] implemented next-pwa to make the app saveable to homescreen
+    [x] implemented next-pwa to make the app saveable to homescreen and function nativelike.

     [x] create a page for the AddNewExerciseModal or make it based off of route parameters so that i can use swipe on mobile